ARE YOU INTERESTED IN BECOMING A VOLUNTEER?

 - Holds a valid, current WA motor driver’s licence for manual and/or automatic.

-- Previous experience in catering for sporting clubs or community groups is desirable.
+Previous experience in catering/food preparation for sporting clubs or community groups is desirable but not required.

 How to apply: